pellse/assembler/README.md

     .withIdExtractor(Customer::customerId)
     .withAssemblerRules(
         cached(oneToOne(this::getBillingInfos, BillingInfo::customerId), billingInfoCache::computeIfAbsent),
-        cached(oneToMany(this::getAllOrders, OrderItem::customerId), newCache(HashMap::new)),
+        cached(oneToMany(this::getAllOrders, OrderItem::customerId), cache(HashMap::new)),
         Transaction::new)
     .build();
 ```
 As we can see above, the declaration of a cache implementing `MapperCache` can be verbose.
-Utility methods are provided to take care of the generic types verbosity and make it more convenient to define new implementations of `MapperCache` via `newCache()`.
+Utility methods are provided to take care of the generic types verbosity and make it more convenient to define new implementations of `MapperCache` via `cache()`.

-### Third party cache integration
+### Third Party Cache Integration

 Here is a list of add-on modules that can be used to integrate third party caching libraries (more will be added in the future):